 In this course, the student explores the organisms and environmental factors that cause plant diseases; extensively studies the biology of fungi, bacteria, and viruses, including their life histories; examines a systematic approach to discovery and identification of plant disease; and learns to recognize disease symptoms.
 Methods of disease management are covered with emphasis on bio-rational techniques.
-2 hours of lecture, 3 hours of lab per week Prerequisite: BIO 2040
+2 hours of lecture, 3 hours of lab per week

-BIO 2040 Entomology & Ecological Pest Management (3)
+BIO 2040 Entomology & Ecological Pest Management (3) fall

-This course examines the biology and management of insect and other invertebrate pests that attack ornamental plants.
+This course examines the biology and management of insect and other invertebrate pests that attack ornamental, agricultural, and forest plants.
 The student studies insect morphology, anatomy, life processes, and ecology with special emphasis on insect identification and life histories and explores management strategies as part of an integrated approach to pest management.
-2 hours of lecture, 3 hours of lab per week